-MacBooks, despite the praise they constantly get, are still no different from other computer brands in the sense that they have certain issues.
+Despite the praise they constantly get, MacBooks are no different from other computer brands in that they have specific issues.

 As someone who owns a new MacBook model, you are less likely to encounter technical problems, but as your computer gets older, you can expect the performance to drop.